sarahciston/codingcare/posts/prospectus.md

 * artist-technician, activist-engineer, documentation-code library, print-digital hybrids (venn diagram 4 circles)

 ## contribution to the field - so what, why should this exist

+expansively accessible intervention into strategies for facilitating communities of practice, for alternative accessible publishing and prototyping, for

 ## timeline